Marine Ecology Program Distance Learning

 Cost – $5/person/hour – We are dedicated to providing outdoor youth education for all students.
 Distance Learning fees ensure that the Fort Ross Conservancy is able to provide excellent educational programming that utilizes Fort Ross’ unique cultural and natural history to teach important ocean stewardship lessons.

 Fee Waivers Available! – Public lands and outdoor learning experiences should be widely available.
 FRC aims to minimize the financial challenges that keep kids from taking important field trips.
 Thanks to the generous support from our donors we have created the Fort Ross Education Fund to offer program fee waivers and/or transportation subsidies to schools that would otherwise be unable to participate.
 We welcome teachers of all schools to apply!

-For more information contact Director of Programs Song Hunter at email@example.com
+For more information contact Distance Learning Programs Manager Song Hunter at email@example.com